 The Harry Grant Manchester Hall is a 28,500 square foot office and classroom building constructed in 1940 and requires various upgrades and repairs to the exterior envelope.
-The University developed contract documents for the installation of new windows and repair to the façade and roof.
+The University developed contract documents for the installation of new windows and repairs to the façade and roof.
 The building is listed on the National Historic Register and the design team has worked closely with the State's Historic Commission Officer to ensure compliance.
 The work was completed in the summer of 2012.
-A minor project is underway to address deficiencies to the electrical distribution within the building and will be completed during the summer of 2013.
+A minor project to address deficiencies to the electrical distribution within the building was completed summer 2013.